apollographql/graphql-subscriptions/README.md

 > Subscriptions resolvers are not a function, but an object with `subscribe` method, that returns `AsyncIterable`.

-Finally, the GraphQL engine knows that `somethingChanged` is a subscription, and every time we use `pubsub.publish` over this topic - it will publish it using the transport we use:
+The GraphQL engine now knows that `somethingChanged` is a subscription, and every time we use `pubsub.publish` it will publish content using our chosen transport layer:

 ```js
 pubsub.publish(SOMETHING_CHANGED_TOPIC, { somethingChanged: { id: "123" }});